Single-Molecule-Genetics/STR-Finder/README.md

 # STR Finder for Genome Sequences

 ## Overview
 This Python script is designed to **detect Short Tandem Repeats (STRs)** in a given genome FASTA file.
 STRs are repetitive DNA sequences that appear in various regions of the genome and can be crucial for genetic studies, forensic analysis, and evolutionary biology.
-Currently, the script only supports perfect repeats,
+Currently, the script only supports perfect repeats.

 ## Features
 - Identifies **mononucleotide, dinucleotide, and trinucleotide repeats**.